-4006: GANG RELATED ACTIVITIES: any activity characteristic of or identified by the individual's admission to gang membership or by the exhibiting of any item of clothing which is common to gang members, the display of mannerisms which identify the individual as a gang member, visible tattoos that indicate gang membership, admitting to detailed knowledge of gang activity, admitting to or being known by a moniker, displaying jewelry or other paraphernalia common to gang members.

-Level First Offense Second Offense Repeat Offense 6 - 12 Parent Contact Up to 5 days OSS Up to 10 days OSS Removal of gang related items.
-Notify Juv.Law Removal of gang related items Notify Juv.
-Law Removal of gang related items Notify Juv.
+4006: GANG RELATED ACTIVITIES: Any_activity charac Any activity characteristic of or identified by the individual's admission to gang membership or by the exhibiting of g which is common to gang members, the display of mannerisms which identify the individual as a gang member, vi sible tattoos that indicate gang membership, admitting to detailed knowledge of gang activity, admitting to or being ng known by a moniker, displaying jewelry or other paraphernalia common to gang members.
+First Offense Parent contact.
+Removal of gang related items and notify Juv.
+Law.
+Second Offense Up to 5 days OSS.
+Removal of gang related items and notify Juv.
+Law Repeat Offense Up to 10 days OSS.
+Removal of gang related items and notify Juv.
 Law

+4007: ASSAULT:

-4007: ASSAULT: Knowingly causing physical injury to another person; or with criminal negligence, causing physical injury to another person by means of a deadly weapon; or recklessly engaging in conduct which creates a grave risk of death or serious injury to another person or knowingly causing physical contact with another person knowing the other person will regard the contact as offensive or provocative.
+Knowingly causing physical injury to another person; or with criminal negligence, causing physical injury to another person by means of a deadly weapon; or recklessly engaging in conduct which creates a grave risk of death or serious injury to another person or knowingly causing physical contact with another person knowing the other person will regard the contact as offensive or provocative.
 The act or acts described above occur on school or school district property, or in a vehicle that at the time of the act was in the service of a school or school district, or arose as a result of a school or school district-sponsored activity.
 This violation is a CLASS D FELONY and will be reported to the appropriate law enforcement agencies.

-^{}VERBAL THREAT: A Class C misdemeanor and in addition to school consequences, will be reported to Law Enforcement.
+VERBAL THREAT: A Class C misdemeanor and in addition to school consequences, will be reported to Law Enforcement.